Cymbiapophysa marimbai

 Cymbiapophysa marimbai is a tarantula in the genus Cymbiapophysa, first described in 2018.
-This tarantula is found in Colombia, in the Reserva Natural Biotopo Selva Humeda.
+This tarantula is found in Colombia, in the Reserva Natural Biotopo Selva Húmeda.

+Taxonomy

+The species was originally placed in the genus Proshapalopus in 2018 by Perafán and Valencia-Cuéllar, but subsequent taxonomic revisions transferred it to the genus Cymbiapophysa.

 Description

-The cephalothorax and legs brown with black hairs, abdomen brown with reddish large hairs and a darker distal patch of urticating hairs.
-The carapace is covered by short black hairs and it has short reddish hairs pointing out.
+The cephalothorax and legs are brown with black hairs, while the abdomen is brown with reddish large hairs and a darker distal patch of urticating hairs.
+The carapace is covered by short black hairs and short reddish hairs pointing outward.
 The legs are covered by long scattered hairs and short reddish hairs.

+Distribution and habitat

+Cymbiapophysa marimbai has been reported only from Colombia, particularly within the Reserva Natural Biotopo Selva Húmeda, a protected area characterized by humid tropical forest.
+Its distribution suggests it is endemic to Colombia.

+Conservation

+As of 2025, the species has not been evaluated by the International Union for Conservation of Nature (IUCN).
+However, given its apparently restricted range, conservation of its natural habitat is considered important for its long-term survival.